FEntwumS/FEntwumS.NetlistViewer/README.md

 backend **within local and trusted networks**.

 When you have your backend up and running, you will need to enter the backends IP address and port (the default port is 8080) in the settings.
-You also need to check the box for "Use remote backend".
+You also need to uncheck the box for "Use local backend server".

 ### Viewing your design